funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 ![Data Generator Pipeline](/docs/assets/data_gen.png)

 ### Step 1
 The 1st step would be to read the dataset files.
-Since the dataset size is approximately `1 GB`, I can comfortably read the dataset into `Pandas` dataframes and do the processing on top of pandas.
-Although it is highly recommended to use either `Spark` to read and process the dataset on low memory systems or use `Polars` instead of Pandas due to Polars being significantly faster than Pandas for data processing.
+Since the original dataset size is approximately `1 GB`, I can comfortably read the dataset into `Pandas` dataframes and do the processing on top of pandas.
+Although it is highly recommended to use either `Spark` to read and process the dataset on low memory systems or use `Polars` instead of Pandas due to Polars being significantly [faster](https://www.databricks.com/blog/polars-vs-pandas) than Pandas for data processing.
 I wrote this simple Python function to read the dataset into dataframes as follows:<br/><br/>
 ```python
 def get_ml_32m_dataframe(path:str):
     """